ahmedfayazyousuf/cliki/README.md

 Technologies Used

-Radix UI: Provides a set of accessible and customizable UI components for building the user interface.
+Radix UI: for accessible and customizable UI components to build the user interface.

 MongoDB: Used as the database to store user and product data.

-ReactJS: Powers the frontend of the web application, enabling dynamic and interactive user interfaces.
+ReactJS: Frontend of the web application.

-ExpressJS: Serves as the backend framework for handling API requests and server-side logic.
+ExpressJS: Backend framework for handling API requests and server-side logic.

 Jotai: Manages state across the application, particularly for the shopping cart functionality.